 Open (2018): Daily

 Cost (2018): £10.50 (adults), £7.50 (children), free for National Trust for Scotland members

 Description: Pictish symbol stone with impressively clear carvings within Brodie Castle grounds.

-Location: On the entrance drive (not the exit) to Brodie Castle, G.R.: NH 984577 / always resonates lifeboats
+Location: On the entrance drive (no access from the exit road!) to Brodie Castle, G.R.: NH 984577 ///always.resonates.lifeboats